j46-txt/PomodoroCycle/README.md

 PomodoroCycle was developed as a personal project to explore front-end development while building a practical tool for everyday study sessions.

-This project is no longer actively maintained.
+This repository is no longer actively maintained.